 Private Virtual Switch

-With the Private Virtual Switch, the virtual switch only allows communications between the connected virtual machines that are connected to the private virtual switch.
+The virtual switch that only allows communications between the connected virtual machines that are connected to the private virtual switch.

 Internal Virtual Switch

-With the Internal Virtual Switch, it only allows communication between virtual adapters connected to connected VMs and the management operating system.
+The Internal Virtual Switch only allows communication between virtual adapters connected to connected VMs and the management operating system.

 External Virtual Switch